Tally Toor

 The Tally Toor is the local name for a Martello tower in Leith, Edinburgh, Scotland.
 It is one of Scotland's three Martello towers, the other two being at Hackness and Crockness in Orkney.

-Originally built offshore on a rocky outcrop called the Mussel Cape Rocks, the land around it was subsequently reclaimed, and the building now lies, half-buried, in an industrial area on the eastern breakwater of Leith Docks.
+Originally built offshore on a rocky outcrop called the Mussel Cape Rocks, or the Martello Rocks.
+The land around it was subsequently reclaimed, and the building now lies, half-buried, in an industrial area on the eastern breakwater of Leith Docks, approximately 1/4 mi east of the present harbour entrance.
+There is no public access to the tower.

+The circular defensive structure was over 30 ft tall, with walls about 8 ft thick, constructed of Ashlar from Rosyth quarry.